 Peanut Butter gets most Americans all kinds of excited.
 We eat Peanut Butter in England, but it’s not considered its own food group like it is over here – west of the Atlantic and east of the Pacific; and we generally don’t have a Peanut Butter flavored version of every recipe ever written.
 In England we put it on bread or toast and call it good.
 If we’re feeling really decadent, we’ll cram some into the hollow of celery sticks and munch on them; but that’s only on special days.
 I remember the first time I spied a jar of peanut butter and jelly and thought it was the weirdest thing ever.
 Pretty, but definitely not something to consume, even in an emergency.

 Having now lived on this large and glorious hunk of land for a while though, it makes total sense that America once voted a Peanut Farmer into the White House.
-Luckily for everyone with a penchant for peanuts – they’re *SANE.
-If JB told America it had to give up peanuts, I am as certain as I can be that he’d have a nationwide revolt on his hands.
+Luckily for a lot of people with a penchant for peanuts – they’re ok to eat.
+For some, though, they are inflammatory so might not be the best choice.
+If they are something that you can tolerate, you will love this recipe.
+LOVE.

-Talking of that Bailor bloke – he started me down this peanut butter mousse road, since being British I wouldn’t intrinsically think about using peanut butter to make
+This recipe started out with a friend.
+Being British I wouldn’t intrinsically think about using peanut butter to make

-So I fiddled with this and that, made it *SANEr – which is highly amusing to me – and whipped up a dinner-party-worthy mousse for you.
+So I fiddled with this and that, made it more nutrient dense – and whipped up a dinner-party-worthy mousse for you.
 But lest you think you have to wait for a dinner party and invite guests before you can make this peanut-lover’s dream – if I were you I’d make a big old bowl and keep it in the ‘fridge, and then anytime you need a little something, shove your spoon right on into this fluffy sea of peanutty glory.

 Peanuts for President!

-- 2 cups / 1 pint non-fat Greek yogurt
+- 2 cups / 1 pint Greek yogurt

 - ¼ tsp baking soda – DO NOT USE TOO MUCH!
 It will taste like soap.